Jonatas-01/DocAdvanced/README.md

 ![Patient Consult View](/docs/website-features/patient-consult-view.png)

 The **Consults Page** creates a reliable space to **track medical history**, ensuring that both patients and doctors have access to important health records even after the consultation is complete.

+### 4.4.
+Future Features
+To continue improving the platform and enhancing the user experience, the following features are planned for future development:

+- **Email & SMS Notifications**:
+Automatically notify users about appointment confirmations, cancellations, and reminders.
+- **Calendar Integration**
+Sync confirmed appointments with Google Calendar or Outlook for easier time management.
+- **Admin Dashboard**
+A backend interface for administrators to manage users, appointments, and platform content.
+- **Medical History Archive**
+Enable long-term storage and filtering of past consults for easier access to patient records.
+- **Search & Filter for Doctors**
+Add search functionality and filters by specialty, gender, or availability.
+- **Rating & Feedback System**
+Allow patients to rate doctors and leave feedback after consultations.

+# 5. Testing and Validation

+# 6. Deployment
+## 6.1 Heroky Deployment
+**Objective:** Deploy the live version of the DocAdvanced platform so that users can interact with the application online.

+**Steps:**
+1. Create a Heroku Account
+    - Register or log in at heroku.com
+2. Create a New App
+    - Go to Dashboard > New > Create New App
+    - Choose a unique name for your application
+3. Configure Environment Variables
+    - Go to Settings > Reveal Config Vars
+    - Copy all key-value pairs from your local `env.py` file
+    - Add all required environment variables (e.g., `SECRET_KEY`, `DATABASE_URL`, etc.)
+    - Add `PORT` with the value `8000`
+    - For testing deployment, add `COLLECTSTATIC` with the value 1
+4. Update Django Settings
+    - Add your Heroku app domain to the `ALLOWED_HOSTS` list in `settings.py`
+5. Create a Procfile
+    - In the root directory of your project, create a file named `Procfile`
+    - This file should contain: `web: gunicorn <your_project_name>.wsgi`
+6. Connect to GitHub
+    - In the Deploy tab of your Heroku app, connect your GitHub repository
+7. Deploy Your Application
+    - Select the appropriate branch (usually `main` or `master`)
+    - Click Deploy Branch
+8. View Deployment Logs
+    - Monitor the logs to ensure the deployment was successful
+    - If everything works, you’ll be able to click "View" to open the live application